GrUSP/2013.kerning.it/README.md

 kerning-conf
 ============

-the first international conference about (web)typography organised in Italy
+the first international conference about (web)typography organised in Italy in 2013